aquaULB/book_solving_pde_mooc/_sources/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 print(a[:3], a[:5], sep='\n')
 ```

-The output basically tells us that when `start` is omitted it is implicitly set to $0$.
+The output basically tells us that when `start` is omitted it is implicitly set to `0`.
 Slicing a sequence with `sequence[:n]` is equivalent to *extracting subsequence of first $n$ elements*.
-It is important to keep in mind that the above statement concerns the case of `step`$>0$.
+It is important to keep in mind that the above statement concerns the case of `step > 0`.
 Consider the following example:

 ```{code-cell} ipython3
 print(a[:-3:-1])